by Doc, Owner, Founder, Man Who Enjoys Writing Complete Guides

 Are there alternatives to using NTAG215 chips?

 Not if you want to make it a functional amiibo.
 Amiibo data is specifically designed to use the formatting of NTAG215 chips, so any attempt to write a file to a non-NTAG215 chip will result in a nonfunctional amiibo.
 You could use the Powersaves for Amiibo, which uses a proprietary chip that emulates NTAG215 chips, but that isn’t something reproducible enough to make amiibo cards with.
+However, if you’re only making amiibo for yourself, you should get the Powersaves instead of the NTAG chips.

 Are NTAG215 chips/Tagmo legal?

 The chips themselves are just chips, there’s nothing illegal about having a computer chip.
 Tagmo itself is another question, but Nintendo has never pursued amiibo card manufacturers in American court systems, so it’s mostly a moot point.
+In theory you could be found liable for making amiibo with Tagmo because of encryption patents, but there’s nothing clearly stating that to my knowledge.

 How do you make a blank NFC card?